gcentral/Website/content/VIPM/national_instruments_lib_labview_statechart_module/index.md

 title: "LabVIEW Statechart Module"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_labview_statechart_module
 date: 2019-04-09
-summary: "The LabVIEW Statechart Module provides a programming model that you can use to design applications at a higher level than was previously possible."
+summary: "The LabVIEW Statechart Module provides a programming model that you can use to design applications at a higher level than was previously possible.
+With the LabVIEW Statechart Module, you can develop statechart diagrams, define behaviors with LabVIEW dataflow programming, and deploy the statecharts to desktop PCs, real-time controllers, field-programmable gate arrays (FPGAs), and embedded targets."
 showSummary: true
 showAuthor: false
 showEdit: false